sonofeft/RocketIsp/docs/nozzle_eff.rst

 ~~~~~~~

 In the AIAA paper `Nozzle Performance Predictions Using the TDK 97 Code <http://docshare01.docshare.tips/files/24936/249361716.pdf>`_
-by Stuart Dunn and Douglas Coats or
+by Stuart Dunn and Douglas Coats and
 the publication, `Liquid Rocket Thrust Chambers <https://arc.aiaa.org/doi/book/10.2514/4.866760>`_
 Chapter 17, *Assessment of Thrust Chamber Performance*, the authors
 define the two most common ways to express kinetics loss.